TheOdinProject/top-meta/FAQ.md

 **What is a "help vampire" or "vamp"?**

-[This](http://slash7.com/2006/12/22/vampires/) is actually a really good read about one of the biggest problems that exists in online communities.
-Simply asking questions does not make a help vampire.
+Help vampires are very common but also very detrimental to online communities.
+This [article on recognizing help vampire behavior](http://slash7.com/2006/12/22/vampires/) is a good read.
+Simply asking questions does not make someone a help vampire.

 **How can I help others solve their coding problems?**